 WOW FACTOR: Authentic Japanese experience within Tokyo’s hip neighborhood.
 Great for younger travelers looking for a mix of the cultural and modern, all in affordable prices.

 * * *

-I hope this guide somehow makes your Tokyo budget a lot more manageable!
+I hope this guide makes your Tokyo budget a lot more manageable!
 The biggest bulk of your travel expenses in Tokyo will definitely go to accommodations, so if you can save on that, you’ll have plenty more to spend on food, shopping, and adventures.
 Yay!

 If you’re not booking yet, make sure to save this page and check the hotel deals above for current, real-time information.
 It would also be great if you can share this with friends and family thinking of traveling to Tokyo soon.
 You can find more guides for Japan travel here.

 Last updated: May 9, 2018 – updated information on hotels in Tokyo